nandinirao1/Material-Sorting-Robot/index.md

 # Final Milestone

 My final milestone was integrating my object detection model to the Raspberry Pi and using it to control my robotic arm.
+Since I decided to test out the original model instead of starting by using my own, I cloned the github on my raspberry pi.
+I added my camera to the Raspberry Pi, and then tried running the code.
+However, there were many errors, and when I imported Tensorflow, it didn't work.
+As a result, on the raspberry pi, the robot wasn't working.
+I'm currently in the process of debugging and reinstalling packages to hopefully fix this issue.

 <!-- milestone video here-->
 milestone video coming soon